This magazine has changed substantially since our last entry, so we’ve written a full update!

-This London-based consumer magazine focuses on informative and inspirational travel articles.
+This Colorado-based consumer magazine focuses on backpacking, hiking, and camping tips and destinations.

 Type of magazine: Consumer